 The Rich Text Format (RTF), DOC, and DOCX files were created with Microsoft Word 97 (not Works) or Microsoft Word 2002.
 My docx files were created with Microsoft Word 2007.
 Microsoft Word should open any of my word files successfully.
 Several other word processors might successfully open the RTF, DOC, or DOCX files.

 The Acrobat files [PDF] should open with Acrobat Reader 5 or higher.
-Most of the PDF files can not "type-over", but some can be typed on.
+Most of the PDF files can not be "typed-over", but some can be typed on and those are called Typeable PDF.

 The Typeable PDF are marked with this icon and the description of the file will state that the pdf file can be typed on.